oracle-samples/oci-data-science-ai-samples/distributed_training/tensorflow.md

 ### Build the Container Image

-Set the TAG and the IMAGE_NAME as per your needs:
+Set the TAG and the IMAGE_NAME as per your needs. `IMAGE_NAME` refers to your Oracle Cloud Container Registry. `MOUNT_FOLDER_PATH` is the root directory of your project code, but you can use `.` in case you executed all of the `ads opctl run` commands directly from your root project folder.

 ```bash
 export IMAGE_NAME=<region.ocir.io/my-tenancy/image-name>